SamuelSwartzberg/flashcardifying_text_temp/inf.md

 Most languages use the same syntax for one-dimensional, two-dimensional, or multidimensionall arrays, merely nesting the literals.
 In C# the type for multidimensional arrays (e.g. for a three-dimensional array) is type&lt;delimiter&gt;,,&lt;delimiter&gt; (and for the constructor type&lt;delimiter&gt;length,length,length&lt;delimiter&gt;).
 These are different from merely arrays of arrays, as these have a uniform size (while arrays of arrays do not)

-YAML also has indentation delimited, newline separated, individual items marked by <code>- </code> version
+YAML also has indentation delimited, newline separated, individual items marked by `- ` version

 In sh, referring to the whole array requires a special syntax my_array[@] which can only be used within ${}